soft

 Scrabble Score: 7

-soft is a valid Scrabble Word in International Collins CSW Dictionary
+soft: valid Scrabble Word in International Collins CSW Dictionary